leonardoInf/cli_dialog/README.md

 - You have to use 'W' and 'S' keys to navigate instead of arrow up and arrow down
 - Colors look a bit different in command prompt
-- the UTF-16 right indicator is replaced by a simple >
+- The UTF-16 right indicator is replaced by a simple >

 ## Acknowledgements